dfir-iris/iris-doc-src/docs/operations/configuration.md

 # Configuration
-Since v2.0.0 the entire configuration is done through the `.env` file at the root of the IRIS directory.
+The entire configuration is done through the `.env` file at the root of the IRIS directory.

 ## Default configuration
 The default configuration is provided through a `.env.model` file at the root of the IRIS directory.
 One need to copy this file to `.env` and modify it if needed.